pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/OOW.md

 # OOW
 > EU - OOW - Spark 40 cases: regular replacement
->
 > US - OOW - Spark 40 cases: repair
->
 > All other OOW cases: B-stock (certified like-new) replacement

-0).
+### 0 - Verify the warranty
 Before proceeding, please check the user's name & email and compare them with Shopify order information in order to verify the warranty.

 If the customer bought from another dealer, the agent must ask for the receipt in order to verify the warranty (if it’s already over 1 year of the purchase).
 Once verified, proceed with the OOW process.

 If the customer bought the amp second hand, ask the customer for the purchase date.

-1).
+### 1 - Inform about the charge upfront
 Once confirmed the issue, please first check with the customer whether he/she is willing to pay for the replacement/repair upfront, pricing listed as below:

 <u>Spark 40 / Spark Pearl </u>

->    **Does NOT apply to the US, as the service center will directly contact the customer for the repair charge.**
+>    **The pricing for Spark 40 here does NOT apply to the US, as the US service center (who can repair Spark 40) will directly contact the customer for the repair charge.**

 -   Check-up - $50 USD
 -   Main product - $60 USD